 - Eating these foods raw or uncooked, enzymes in the intestine break down glucosinolates into compounds called thiocyanates which are potentially harmful to your thyroid gland.

 The cherry tomato is a striking fruit with its large, ball-like shape.
-The solanine inside gives it an earthy flavor and red tomatoes contain the antioxidant Lycopene which helps our skin fight aging factors in addition to being an excellent source for fiber, folate (B9) potassium iron magnesium copper-zinc sodium pantothenic acid vitamin A B6 C vitamin cracking potent medical benefits these little guys might just be your ticket back into good health!
+The solanine inside gives it an earthy flavor and red tomatoes contain the antioxidant Lycopene which helps our skin fight aging factors in addition to being an excellent source of fiber, folate (B9) potassium iron magnesium copper-zinc sodium pantothenic acid vitamin A B6 C vitamin cracking potent medical benefits these little guys might just be your ticket back into good health!

 This product has many different types such as orange-yellow black green violet-purple white pink salmon strawberry pineapple etc…It also provides us with some great nutrients like Vitamin KAn Swiss scientists found out about this wonderful life-saving food.